 We provide defined benefit pension plans for certain employees not covered by collective bargaining agreements.
-The Yellow Transportation and Roadway qualified plans cover approximately 9,000 employees including those currently receiving benefits and those who have left the company with deferred benefits.
+The qualified plans, which include the Yellow Corporation Pension Plan, the Roadway LLC Pension Plan and the YRC Retirees Pension Plan (collectively held in the YRC Worldwide Inc. Master Pension Plans Trust or "Trust") cover approximately 9,000 employees including those currently receiving benefits and those who have left the company with deferred benefits.
 On January 1, 2004, the existing qualified benefit plans were closed to new participants.
 On July 1, 2008, the benefit accrual for participants was frozen.